blinkboxbooks/swaggerific/README.md

 So far this is the product of a night's furious "oh damn, this would be so useful".
 The things I want to tackle now this is available to yous all:

-* This *really* needs some tests.
+* It needs some more tests.
-* Swaggerific doesn't support URLs with GET parameters yet.
 * Integration with the Swagger editor so you can poke around an API would be fantastic.
-* An automated example generator from the schema definition.